bahmutov/cypress-examples/docs/recipes/table-cell.md

 <!-- fiddle Table cell -->

 Imagine that in this table we want to find the row with the second cell having the exact text "b".
+You can watch a video explaining this recipe at [Find row by the exact table cell text](https://youtu.be/ag8dClTP-kw).

 ```css
 table td {